c2022xyz/OperationHarmonyForge/README.md

 example:

 Greg and Marcie, both young, competitive salespeople for the same company, live together.
 Their manager rewards them, unsurprisingly, for high sales.
 The couple keeps track of whoʼs ahead of the other by placing a chart on the refrigerator.
 The weekʼs loser has to do the laundry for the week.
 However, when Marcieʼs sales are low, because she has been ill and has missed a lot of work, she angrily proclaims to Greg, “Iʼm not your servant!
 Do your own damn laundry!”
 Their relationship and her identity suffered from the “loss.”
-Page 163

 Especially when both parties agree that a competitive style is the norm, the style can be useful.
 Competitiveness can be a sign of strength or commitment.
 For example, two attorneys who one-up each other during negotiation are each attempting to persuade the other to alter each other’s position.
 This dominating style may actually be a form of bluffing.
 At the same time, dominating or competitive tactics can damage a relationship, lock the participants into round-robin sequences of attack on each other, and deprive the participants of cooperative solutions to their problems.
 In severe cases, a dominating style can become self-encapsulating—the participants can’t give up or stop because they get too caught up in winning at any cost.
 When people launch never-ending court challenges against one another or continue to verbally abuse their ex-spouses for many decades, such approaches indicate a frozen position of dominating.
 The ever-competitive combatants lose all perspective on the original goal, and they dedicate their energies to triumphing over the other.
 Threats

 The most commonly used dominating tactic is the threat.
 We rush to use threats because we believe they are effective (Thompson et al. 2011).
 Many parents are too quick to say, “Do your homework or you’re grounded” or in the grocery store, “Touch those cans again and I’ll lock you in the trunk of the car!”
 Supervisors will say, “My way or the highway”—a misguided attempt to build a team.
 Figure 5.2 shows that a threat has to meet two criteria: The source of the threat must control the outcome and the threat must be seen as negative by the recipient.
 If you (the source) control the outcome (“If you don’t go to bed in three minutes, I won’t read you a story”) and the sanction is seen as negative, then it is a threat.
 Similarly, if the professor says, “If you don’t get your paper in on time, I will dock your grade,” it is a threat.
 However, if the source does not control the outcome (a friend says, “If you don’t get your paper in on time, it will hurt your grade”), the comment is not a threat—it is a warning.
-Page 164

-Figure 5.2 The Nature of Threats
 Many parents get confused between warnings and threats.
 For example, “If you drink too much, you’ll never graduate” seems like a threat, but it is not because the parent does not control the outcome.
 Yet, if the parent says, “Stop partying so much or I won’t pay for next semester,” it is a threat.
 Or, if you say to a friend, “If you cheat on your boyfriend, he will leave you,” you are issuing a warning.
 If you say, “I wouldn’t challenge her on that topic,” you are recommending a course of action to your friend.
 Small children understand the difference between a positive and a negative sanction.
 If the parent says, “If you don’t do the dishes, you’ll have to spend the evening in your room,” and the child has a computer or TV so going to the room is not negative, the child may well retort, “Is that a threat or a promise?”
 As you can see, if the source controls the outcome and the recipient sees the outcome as positive, the threat is, instead, a promise.
 A threat is usually credible if (1) the source is in a position to administer the punishment, (2) the source appears willing to invoke the punishment, and (3) the punishment is something to be avoided.
 Often, the other party is able to administer a threat but not willing to follow through.
 A co-worker who threatens to tell the boss you broke a rule may not carry out the threat if the boss dislikes “whistle-blowers.”
 Similarly, in an intimate relationship, one partner might say, “If you want to make your summer plans alone, go ahead.
 But if you do, then don’t expect to find me here when you come back.”
 Such a threat (relational suicide) is effective only if the person who makes the threat is willing to lose the other person over this one issue.
 The perception that the other party is willing to carry out the threat makes it effective.
 As a result, intimates often avoid testing the willingness of the other party to invoke the threat and instead live under the control of the other person for years.
 In poker, a “bluff” is when you bet a lot (but have a weak group of cards) as a way to get the other people to “fold” and give you the winnings.
 The only successful bluff is one that the other party believes is true.
 Finally, threats are effective only if the sanction is something the threatened party wants to avoid.
 One faculty member was offered a job at a competing university; when he went to the department chair and threatened to leave unless his salary was raised, the chair replied, “I hope you enjoy the climate down South.”
-Page 165

 As you have seen, threats can be constructive and destructive.
 They can be used constructively to highlight the importance of the conflict topic to you, to get the attention of the other party, and to clarify one’s perceptions of the power balance.
 On another level, threats tend to elicit the same behavior from the other, starting escalatory conflict spirals.
 They also block collaborative agreements and undermine trust in the relationship.
 Worse, we can become enamored of them (Kellermann and Shea 1996).
 If two roommates in a campus residence hall have been getting along well except for the issue of sweeping the floor, then a threat of “If you don’t sweep more often, I’ll process a room change!” might damage the trust in an otherwise good relationship.
 The recipient of the threat is likely to respond with a feeling of “OK, then go ahead.
 Who needs you anyway?”
 Unless trust can be regained, forging agreements will be extremely difficult.
 Once a threat has damaged the trust in the relationship, it often leads to further destructive tactics.
 Threats are overused, used too quickly, destroy trust, and tend to promote retaliation.
-Application 5.6

-Threats in Personal Relationships

-Think of a time when you were threatened, or you used threats.
-What happened?
-Looking back, do you think the threats were effective in solving a problem and keeping the relationship intact?
-Were they harmful?
-What have you learned about your personal response to using threats or being threatened verbally?
-Which of the following was true for you when you were the recipient of a threat or when you used a threat?
-I felt justified and right.
-I could not think of anything else to do.
-I wanted to hurt the other person.
-I wanted to get even after I was threatened.
-My feelings for/with the other person changed to fear, contempt, humiliation, rage, helplessness, or vengeance.
-I managed to avoid the other person.
-I broke the relationship, finally.
-I didnʼt like myself for issuing the threat.
-I didnʼt like myself for changing my behavior when someone threatened me.
-I felt hate/hated.
-I felt regret or remorse.
-Can you think of positive outcomes of giving or receiving a threat?
-Discuss these with your small group.
 Threats introduce a risk in a relationship.
 Even if a credible threat is carried out, with the resulting win–lose negative sanction, what is gained?
 The immediate problem may be temporarily resolved, but the main goals (1) to solve the problem and (2) to preserve the relationship for work or closeness have not been met.
 The use of the threat automatically damages the second goal, “preserve the relationship.”
 Destructive Domination

 Dominating tactics involve being verbally competitive—striving for an individual “win.”
 These tactics have a win/lose orientation and reflect a belief that what one person gets, the other loses.
 As a result, the party using competitive tactics will try to one-up the other party to gain an advantage.
-Page 166

 If someone personally criticizes you, rejects your statements, or acts in a verbally hostile manner (with threats, jokes, or questions), you become vividly aware of the competitive nature of the exchange.
 Confrontational remarks are at the heart of “I win–you lose” perspectives on conflict.
 Just as with avoidance tactics, dominating tactics are often used in combination.
 A dominating approach demands that the other give in, take responsibility for the conflict, and solve it.
 Illustrations of Dominating Statements
 “Oh, come on.”